-Projects will be evaluated based on the process outlined in Section 4 of the Guidelines.
-Eligible projects will be presented to the Director in ranked order based on the amount of points received during the selection criteria evaluation.
+Projects will be evaluated based on the process outlined in Section 4 of the Working Lands and Riparian Corridor Guidelines.
+Eligible projects will be presented to the Director in ranked order based on the number of points received during the selection criteria evaluation.